PapenfussLab/gridss/Readme.md

 	REFERENCE_SEQUENCE=$ref_genome
 ```

+The score fields of the bedpe/bed files is the count of the number of samples that variant was found in.
+I recommended filtering these output files to only variants found in 3+ samples.

 Note that `gridss_somatic_filter.R` requires the files to be named `gridss_pon_breakpoint.bedpe` and `gridss_pon_single_breakend.bed`.

 ### Should I process each input BAM separately or together?